 “Oy lads, pack up the deckchairs!
 Humans!
 Diego, douse the barbecue.
 Juan, kill the stereo, and Pedro take those bloody shades off for Chrissakes!”

 But no matter how vigilant they are, the skeletal vestiges of puma kills are all too evident, particularly along the perimeter fence edge.
-The puma know that baby guanacos, which constitute 50% of their diet, can't jump the fence, so they often start a stampede and pick off the ones that don't make it over.
-Here there also flamingos, beautiful falcons called caracara or carancho, and the nandu or rhea, which is a mini ostrich.
+The puma know that baby guanacos, which constitute 50% of their diet, can’t jump the fence, so they often start a stampede and pick off the ones that don’t make it over.
+Here there are also flamingos, beautiful falcons called caracara or carancho, and the nandu or rhea, which is a mini ostrich.
 These guys are flightless and the male builds a nest on the ground and then awaits the visit of various females.
-When they've done the business, the ladies lay their eggs in his nest and bugger off, leaving him to bring up as many as twenty kids.
-I'm sure there's an inappropriate Child Support Agency gag lurking in there somewhere but right now I can't find it.
+When they’ve done the business, the ladies lay their eggs in his nest and bugger off, leaving him to bring up as many as twenty kids.

 We climb high to a cave where there are some markings, possibly made by ancient tehuelches Indians.
 Alternatively it could have been Terry and Sharon from the village having a laugh: who knows?
 Bizarrely you can also find marine fossils high in these mountains because the whole thing used to be a massive lake millions of years ago.
 We stop for an enormous barbecue lunch, which includes three complete roast sheep, and in the afternoon I take to horseback for a hill country ride.
 I’ve never done it before but I asked them to give me the oldest nag and heavily sedate it beforehand.
 Her name was Pechuga which I thought was a bit mean because it means tit.
 But she didn’t behave like one and I came away with my fundamentals in tact and the same pitched voice with which I arrived.